 The present-day Auchinleck House was built ca. 1758-60 by Alexander Boswell, replacing what became known as the Auchinleck Old Place, which was built in 1612.
 Most remains of an even older castle on the lands had already disappeared by then.

-It has since been thoroughly renovated and is now open both for visiting and for staying, accomodating up to thirteen guests at a time.
+It has since been thoroughly renovated and is now open both for visiting and for staying, accommodating up to thirteen guests at a time.

-Contrary to what was thought by some of Boswell's early biographers, he was almost certainly not born at Auchinleck, which was still in the possession of his grandfather in 1740, but in his father's house in Edinburgh.
+Contrary to what was thought by some of his early biographers, James Boswell was almost certainly not born at Auchinleck, which in 1740 was still in the possession of his grandfather, but in his father's house in Edinburgh.
 Boswell's father became the 8th Laird of Auchinleck in 1749, and Boswell himself became the 9th Laird in 1782.
 Boswell was enormously fond of the place and the surrounding lands, as is documented in his journal and by his surviving correspondence with overseers James Bruce and Andrew Gibb.